alexholcombe/MOTcircular/dataPreprocess/eyetracking/README.md

 ### Avoid going through EDF decoding

 Long term, instead of using separate machine, communicate directly with eyetracker via pylink, which is part of Psychopy.
-Actually we are using modified pylink code to start and stop the eyetracker. http://www.psychopy.org/api/hardware/pylink.html
+Actually we are already using modified pylink code to start and stop the eyetracker. http://www.psychopy.org/api/hardware/pylink.html

-A simple example of getting individual data from the eyetracker and a gaze-contingent experiment is [here](https://github.com/ryancotterell/WilsonLab/blob/master/WilsonLab/pylink/eyeTracker.py) but preferably you'd use ioHub built in Psychopy eye_tracker/run.py
+A simple example of getting individual data from the eyetracker and a gaze-contingent experiment is [here](https://github.com/ryancotterell/WilsonLab/blob/master/WilsonLab/pylink/eyeTracker.py) but preferably you'd use ioHub built in Psychopy eye_tracker/run.py which is accessed via Demos->Select Tracker

 ## Preprocessing of the Eyelink (EDF) file